Before we talk about giving, let’s talk about getting.

 Interestingly though, many people think giving should be free (or cheap), particularly in the charity world.
 It could be disheartening for donors to find out that a high percentage of what they donated ended up going towards admin and fundraising costs.

-When people first discover B1G1, one of the things they react positively to is the fact that 100% of what they give goes to the Worthy Causes they want to support.
+When people first discover B1G1, one of the things they react positively to is the fact that all their contributions excluding credit card and bank fees goes to the Worthy Causes they want to support.

 The most common question we get is ‘How is that possible?’